department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 <div class="va-introtext">

-After you file your disability benefits claim, we may ask you to have a claim exam (also known as a compensation and pension, or C&P, exam). <br>
+After you file your disability benefits claim, we may ask you to have a claim exam (also known as a compensation and pension, or C&P, exam).

 This exam will help us rate your disability.
 Your rating will be based on how severe your disability is—and will affect how much disability compensation you’ll receive.
-Compensation may include things like monthly payments and enrollment in the VA health care program. <br>
+Compensation may include things like monthly payments and enrollment in the VA health care program.

-Get answers to commonly asked questions about the VA claim exam below. <br>
+Get answers to commonly asked questions about the VA claim exam below.

 </div>